How To Make Money Without a Job (Passive, Active and Everything in Between)

 Self-publishing is taking would-be authors and making them bona fide rockstars.
 You don't have to be the next Stephen King or J.K.
 Rowling to hit it big — these days, a good story and solid marketing tactics can take your book straight to the top of the best seller list.

-Technology makes it easier than ever to churn out books, too.
+Technology in the form of AI writing assistants like Jasper makes it easier than ever to churn out books, too.
 You can hire freelancers to edit your book, design covers, write blurbs, and then run paid ads to drive traffic.

 Want to outsource the whole process?
 Hire a freelance writer to bring your story to life.